gorenje/backend/README.md

 The [template](.env.template) gives an overview of what needs to be defined, so copy that to ```.env``` and add the missing secrets.

+Docker
+---

+This assumes that [docker](https://www.docker.com/docker-mac) has been installed.

 Deployment
 ===